Flag

 Healthcare in New Zealand is largely government funded, organised under the Ministry of Health/Manatū Hauora.
 The health system is designed to manage the challenges created by a low population density of 19 people per km2.
 This requires co-ordinating health delivery and access for smaller and remote districts such as the West Coast in the South Island, given that specialist services must be clustered in main centres such as Auckland, Wellington and Christchurch.

 The ministry administers legislation and regulations for health, and provides leadership to the health system.
-The provision of healthcare is the responsibility of Health New Zealand, working alongside Te Aka Whai Ora (The Māori Health Authority), to co-ordinate four regional providers across the nation.
-The regional health providers directly administer hospitals.
-The system is monitored and advised by locality networks, organisations that work to meet local needs and plan preventative healthcare.
+The provision of healthcare is the responsibility of Health New Zealand, working through 14 District Health Boards that directly administer hospitals.
 Primary Healthcare is delivered mostly through private practices, with some targeted government funding.

 Within the system health provision for Māori must be guided by New Zealand’s founding document, Te Triti-o-Waitangi (The Treaty of Waitangi), signed between Māori representatives and the British Crown in 1840.
-The three articles of the treaty allow the Crown to govern, and establish protection for Māori, and equal rights.
+The three articles of the treaty allow the Crown to govern, and require protection for Māori, and equal rights.
 The treaty is interpreted through principles, with healthcare principles set by the Waitangi Tribunal’s Hauora report (2019), which are—

 Self-determination (Tino rangatiratanga)